mayfrost/guides/INITIATION.md

 ## BOOTLOADER
 Next is a simple example of setting the bootloader, for a more in depth view see: https://github.com/mayfrost/guides/blob/master/BOOTLOADER.md
+__NOTE__: If you are on __Source Mage GNU/Linux__ and need UEFI refer to the bootloader section and use grub2 as there is no elilo package:

 ### LILO
 * On __Source Mage GNU/Linux__ do "_cast \<BOOTLOADER>_" to install lilo or elilo.